 - Transportation (such as having to fly home because on-campus classes moved to on-line instruction or having to return home from study abroad)

 - Note that CARES Act funds after December 27, 2020 may also be used for some component of the cost of attendance such as tuition.
+This is the same for HEERF 2 funds.

 The emergency funds cannot be used to replace a loss of income or to pay for student expenses that are not directly related to the disruption of campus operations due to the coronavirus pandemic.